armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 If your gate endpoint is protected by a firewall, you’ll need to configure your firewall to allow inbound webhooks from Github's IP addresses.
 You can find their IPs here: [](https://api.github.com/meta), you can read [Github's docs here](https://help.github.com/articles/about-github-s-ip-addresses/).

+> You can configure webhooks on multiple GitHub organizations or repositories to send events to Dinghy.
+Only a single repository from one organization can be the shared template repository in Dinghy.
+However, pipelines can be processed from multiple GitHub organizations.
+You want to ensure the GitHub token configured for Dinghy has permission for all the organizations involved.

 #### Pull Request Validations